vhaghani26/python_focus_group/Session_05/session5.md

 alias mv="mv -i" # Prompt before overwrite
 ```

 Because the aliases listed above primarily qualify as "make the terminal stop you from doing something stupid," I'd highly recommend adding them into your file.
 The configuration bash files are ALWAYS located in your home directory.
-Navigate to your home directory and list the directory contents:
+Navigate to your home directory and list ALL the directory contents (this is required in order to display files that begin with `.`):

 ```
 cd ~
-ls
+ls -al
 ```

 Most Mac users will have a `.zshrc` file.
 If this is not present, look for `.bashrc` or `.profile` instead.
-Open the file using your text editor or nano since this will be a quick edit.
+Since this part can be quite tricky, you can check out [these instructions](https://www.moncefbelyamani.com/which-shell-am-i-using-how-can-i-switch/) to find out shell you are using and how to switch if needed.
+Open the file your system uses or the one you'd like to use using your text editor or nano since this will be a quick edit.
 Find somewhere appropriate to put the aliases (I usually scroll to where I see aliases already listed), and add in the following to your file:

 ```
 alias ls="ls -F" # Add one char of */=>@| to enteries to denote type (file, directory, alias)